-Good points: Nearby shop (Beach Sports); public restrooms and phones available at the south end; large grassy rigging areas, jettys reduce some of the shore break; concessions in the summer.
+Good points: Public restrooms and phones available at the south end; large grassy rigging areas, jettys reduce some of the shore break; concessions in the summer.

 Bad points: Shore break can be nasty at times, current and weeds can be frustrating in marginal winds.

 Notes: Launching restricted to the north end of Buckroe Beach.
 Check for parking regulations and the proper place to launch during the summer.
 Rollerblade or sailskate while waiting for wind; concrete boardwalk and seawall run the entire 1/2 mile length.